Berkeley Springs in Morgan County, West Virginia — The American South (Appalachia)

 Topics and series.
 This historical marker is listed in this topic list: Settlements & Settlers.
 In addition, it is included in the West Virginia, Berkeley Springs, Town of Bath Lots series list.
 A significant historical date for this entry is August 25, 1777.

 Location.
 39° 37.597′ N, 78° 13.608′ W. Marker is in Berkeley Springs, West Virginia, in Morgan County.
-Marker is at the intersection of Fairfax Street and North Mercer Street, on the right when traveling east on Fairfax Street.
+It is at the intersection of Fairfax Street and North Mercer Street, on the right when traveling east on Fairfax Street.
 Touch for map.
 Marker is at or near this postal address: 77 Fairfax Street, Berkeley Springs WV 25411, United States of America.
 Touch for directions.

-Photographed By Devry Becker Jones (CC0), June 12, 2022
+Photographed by Devry Becker Jones (CC0), June 12, 2022

 2. William Ramsey and James Stuart Marker